Winter Head to Head 2026

 WGP refurb

-Many years ago, in 2010, Chesterton (then Simoco) bought a shiny new Janousek eight for the men’s side, accomanied by comments such as “The gleaming boat on the trestles certainly looks fast, a big improvement on the plastic one”.
+Many years ago, in 2010, Chesterton (then Simoco) bought a shiny new Janousek eight for the men’s side, accomanied by comments such as “The gleaming boat on the trestles certainly looks fast, a big improvement on the plastic one” (more pix of that here).
 After years of service the shell was still in decent nick, but a little battered; so (after sitting for a while in the pre-queue, then the queue) it went off for a refurb, and has now come back shiny as new.
 Breaking all bounds of tradition and common sense, we’ve re-rigged it as strokeside, and let Ralph stroke it.
 Thanks to PaulS for organising the refurb.

 British Rowing Masters Championships 2025